 Sara is an Assistant Professor at the University of Arizona in Tucson, AZ, where she teaches graduate and undergraduate students of creative writing.
 You can see her CV here.
-If you would rather do something fun, check out her writing exercise vault, or keep scrolling to learn about her adventures in teaching.
+If you would rather do something fun, check out her writing exercise vault, or keep scrolling to learn more about her pedagogy.

 particle poetics